-Apply two layers of glue to the area it will cover, on the outside.
 Apply rubber tape half on suit and half on latex cuff to cover the joint between latex and suit material.
 Smooth with a roller.
 Overlap tape.

-5. Neutralise excessive glue with unscented talcum powder, especially on the inside of the latex part.
+Neutralise excessive glue with unscented talcum powder, especially on the inside of the latex part.